davidthornton/bluesn0w/README.md

 # Bluesn0w - an open implementation of Bluetooth on the iPhone 3G

 A few summers ago I decided to create an implementation of the iPhone 3G bluetooth driver that could communicate with other standards compliant bluetooth devices.

-The task wasn't the easiest (especially for a higher level software designer) but coding that close to the bare metal is an exhilarating, primal and satisfying experience.
+The task wasn't the easiest thing I've every done (especially as a higher level software designer) but coding that close to the bare metal is an exhilarating, primal and really satisfying experience.